GrifTheDev/alternatives-to-carl-bot/FRONTPAGE.md

 ### Overview

 We hope you’ve found this resource helpful and that it has saved your time trying to find better bots than carl.
 Our suggestion is that you take 2 or 3 bots that cover the majority of what carl could do.
 A combination of Dyno, Atlas or Robot along with other bots should have you covered and replace carl completely.

-Dyno also has its drawbacks but it is proven to be a better bot than carl, not only in terms of features, but also in terms of development, updates and uptime.
+Check out the rest of the wiki, to find out more about these bots.

 ### Contribution